simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 SmtpPoolRegistry.shutdownAll();               // starts all registry-owned shutdowns; does not wait
 ```

 Shutdown marks a Session closed to new pool claims.
+A later `shutdownNow(session)` escalates an in-progress graceful shutdown, invalidates active leases, and returns the same `Future`.
+That handle completes only after allocator deallocation—including each physical `Transport.close()`—has finished.
+The manager remains registered during cleanup so escalation cannot create or target a replacement lifecycle.

-If a deliberately reconfigured Session must be used again after shutdown has completed, call `SmtpPoolRegistry.restart(session)` first.
+If a deliberately reconfigured Session must be used again, wait for shutdown completion and then call `SmtpPoolRegistry.restart(session)` explicitly.
+Installing a shutting-down manager or restarting while one is still registered is rejected.

 `PooledTransport.close()` ends one lease generation; it does not shut down the Session's pool.
 Applications and containers must invoke a registry shutdown hook.